 How about using a flashlight or a spotlight?
 The simple set-up with the whisking brush, a small flashlight, and a photographer's clamp was all I needed to get this shadow composition.
 You can also use a remotely fired flash gun, but it's so much more challenging because you can't see the shadow until you look at the image on your camera's LCD screen.

-This is why practicing shadow photography will help you develop all of your photography lighting technique.
+Practicing shadow photography will help you develop all of your composition and photography lighting technique.

 Whether you're just going to play with some creative cropping, or you're going to transform your shadow photograph into black and white, try some bold software manipulations.
 Crop in tight to get a detail shot of the shadow or try a contrasty black and white conversion.

-This is your chance to turn your basic shadow photo into an artistic abstraction and open up your creative juices.
-Rather than just take what the camera gives you as an accurate rendition of a particular subject, make something unique.
+This is your chance to turn your basic shadow photo into an artistic abstraction and open up the creative floodgates.
+Rather than just take what the camera gives you as an accurate rendition of a particular subject, try making something unique using software.

 ABOUT BRUCE LOVELACE